jkjung-avt/tensorrt_demos/README.md

 * Run an optimized 'GoogLeNet' image classifier at ~60 FPS on Jetson Nano.
 * Run a very accurate optimized 'MTCNN' face detector at 5~8 FPS on Jetson Nano.
 * Run an optimized 'ssd_mobilenet_v1_coco' object detector ('trt_ssd_async.py') at ~26 FPS on Jetson Nano.
+* Run an optimized 'yolov3-416' object detector at ~3 FPS on Jetson Nano.
 * All demos should also work on Jetson TX2 and AGX Xavier ([link](https://github.com/jkjung-avt/tensorrt_demos/issues/19#issue-517897927)), and run much faster!
 * Furthermore, all demos should work on x86_64 PC with NVIDIA GPU(s) as well.
 Some minor tweaks would be needed.
 Please refer to [README_x86.md](https://github.com/jkjung-avt/tensorrt_demos/blob/master/README_x86.md) for more information.